 7. The Convention on the Physical Protection of Nuclear Material entered into force on 8 February 1987.
 It is the only legally binding international instrument in the area of physical protection of nuclear material.
 It establishes measures in respect of the prevention, detection and punishment of offences relating to nuclear material.
-The Convention has 145 States parties and 44 States Signatories.
-Forty-eight NPT States parties are still not parties to the Convention.
+The Convention has 145 States parties and 44 States signatories.
+Forty-eight States parties to the Treaty are still not parties to the Convention.

 8. In 2005, IAEA held a conference to amend the Convention.
-Pursuant to the amendment adopted at the conference, States parties are legally bound to protect nuclear facilities and material in peaceful and domestic use, storage and transport.
+Pursuant to the amendment adopted at the conference, States parties are legally bound to protect nuclear facilities and material in peaceful and domestic use, storage and transport.1